NORTH AMERICA FROM A-Z

 AIS FOR ARCHAEOLOGY, ANTIGUA/BARBUDA, & ARUBA

-ARCHAEOLOGY in North America includes
+ARCHAEOLOGY in North America includes several

 Archaeological Institute of America is the oldest and largest archaeological organization in North America.